-out [ndarray, optional] An array (with dtype object) to output the geometries into.
+[ndarray, optional] An array (with dtype object) to output the geometries into.

-kwargs For other keyword-only arguments, see the NumPy ufunc docs.
+See NumPy ufunc docs for other keyword arguments.
 Ignored if indices is provided.

-• Usage of the y and z arguments will prevents lazy evaluation in dask.
+Usage of the y and z arguments will prevents lazy evaluation in dask.
 Instead provide the coordinates as a (..., 2) or (..., 3) array using only coords.